Aryanakh7/Bikesharing/README.md

 ## Summary

 As seen in the analysis, male riders and subscribers constitute the majority of riders.
-In addition to the information provided above, a few additional visualizations could be considered in order to add further data visualization to the project:
+In addition to the information provided above, a few additional visualizations could be considered in order to add further develop the project's data visualization component:

 - Graphing an itinerary of the most frequently used routes and elaborate the differences, if any, between male, female and unknown riders.
 - Graphing the age demographic of male, female and unknown riders, wile taking into consideration if they belong to the customers and subscribers categories.